belovedpearl/Green_Space-PP1/README.md

 ---

-I have designed the site to be easily accessible  with links thats connect different page together in order to prompt decision making and to allow for ease of access to information required by its users.
+I have designed the site to be easily accessible  with links thats connect different pages together in order to prompt decision making and to allow for ease of access to information required by its users.

 * Services section

    This introduces the user to garden standard practices and easy access with links connecting its providers.
 * Blog Section

-   This section provides users with garden updates.
+   This section provides users with gardening updates.
 I have designed all links to open in a new tab.

 * Contact Us